 Melody Kuphal is the Director of Music Ministries at Hosanna!
-Lutheran Church in St. Charles, IL, as well as serving as an adjunct professor in the worship arts department at Judson University in Elgin, IL.
+Lutheran Church in St. Charles, IL, as well as teaching private music lesson out of her home studio.
 She earned her Bachelor of Special Education with a minor in music and her Master of Science in Educational Administration degrees from Northern Illinois University.
-In June 2017, she completed the Doctorate of Worship Studies program at the Robert E. Webber Institute of Worship Studies and is now thrilled to be a part of the IWS faculty.
+In June 2017, she completed the Doctor of Worship Studies program at the Robert E. Webber Institute of Worship Studies and is now thrilled to be a part of the IWS faculty.
 Melody has been teaching private music lessons and working with children's theater directing teams for over 25 years.
-Additionally, Melody has recorded 8 albums, 6 of which are part of her "Mighty Kids" series: praise and worship music crafted to teach and inspire a generation of youth as worship leaders.
+Additionally, Melody has recorded 12 albums, 9 of which are part of her "Mighty Kids" series: praise and worship music crafted to teach and inspire a generation of youth as worship leaders.
 Melody and Kevin have been married since 1995 and she is the proud mom of two terrific kids, Alex and Alyssa.